awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/workers_eksctl.md

 #### Label and Taint strategies on mixed workers

-The configuration we used creates two diversified instance group with just Spot instances.
-We have attached to the all the nodes in the group the same `lifecycle: Ec2Spot` Label and a `spotInstance: "true:PreferNoSchedule"` taint.
+The configuration we used creates two diversified instance groups with just Spot instances.
+We have attached to all nodes in both groups the same `lifecycle: Ec2Spot` Label and a `spotInstance: "true:PreferNoSchedule"` taint.
 When using a mix of On-Demand and Spot instances within the same nodegroup, we need to implement conditional logic on the back of the instance attribute **InstanceLifecycle** and set the labels and taints accordingly.

 This can be achieved in multiple ways by extending the bootstrapping sequence.